splunk/rpm_app_for_splunk/README.md

 ## Support

-Support for GitHub App for Splunk is run through [GitHub Issues](https://github.com/splunk/github_app_for_splunk/issues).
+Support for Splunk App for RPM is run through [GitHub Issues](https://github.com/splunk/splunk_app_for_rpm/issues).
 Please open a new issue for any support issues or for feature requests.
 You may also open a Pull Request if you'd like to contribute additional dashboards, eventtypes for webhooks, or enhancements you may have.